-The Commission has two major responsibilities related to capital construction projects at public postsecondary education institutions.
+The Commission has two major responsibilities related to capital construction at public postsecondary education institutions.

-The first responsibility is to review, monitor, and approve or disapprove capital construction projects that use more than \$2 million in tax funds to construct, renovate, or acquire facilities, or more than \$90,000 per year in additional tax funds to operate and maintain.
+The first responsibility is to review, monitor, and approve or disapprove capital construction project requests that use more than \$2 million in tax funds to construct, renovate, or acquire facilities, or more than \$95,000 per year in additional tax funds to operate and maintain.
 Disapproved projects cannot receive state funds for construction or ongoing operating and maintenance costs.
-From January 2017 through December 2018, the Commission reviewed 13 capital construction project proposals submitted by the institutions.
-Of these requests, four proposals were revised to reduce square feet and/or costs, which resulted in a reduction in tax fund expenditures of nearly \$10.5 million and at least \$65,000 per year in tax funds for ongoing operating and maintenance costs.
+From January 2019 through December 2020, the Commission reviewed and approved 6 capital construction project proposals submitted by the institutions.

-The second responsibility is to review the biennial capital construction requests of the University of Nebraska, the Nebraska College of Technical Agriculture, and the

-Nebraska State College System.
-With its statewide perspective, the Commission provides a unified prioritization of all approved capital construction requests for higher education.
+The second responsibility is to review the biennial capital construction requests of the University of Nebraska, the Nebraska College of Technical Agriculture, and the Nebraska State College System.
+With its statewide perspective, the Commission provides a unified prioritization of all approved individual capital construction budget requests for higher education.
 The Commission makes these recommendations to the Governor and Legislature at the same time it makes recommendations on biennial operating budget requests.
-The Commission recommends a list, in priority order, of approved capital construction projects eligible for state funding.
-Only those projects that were approved by the governing boards and the Commission, or the Task Force on Building Renewal, and are requesting state funding in the biennial budget request are considered.
-The Commission identified ongoing routine maintenance and addressing deferred repair as statewide facilities priorities for the 2019-21 biennium.
+The Commission recommends a list, in priority order, of approved individual capital construction budget requests eligible for state funding.
+Only those requests that were approved by the governing boards and the Commission, or the Task Force on Building Renewal, and are requesting state funding in the biennial budget request are considered.
+The Commission identified ongoing routine maintenance and addressing deferred repair as two essential areas in need of new State and institutional funding for the 2021-2023 biennium.
+The Commission prioritized 13 individual capital construction budget requests for the coming biennium, with the highest priorities being: